-Many industries use test sieves to separate dry or superfine particles during manufacturing or for wet washing silt and dirt from bulk aggregate reclaimed from mining or agricultural processes.
+Many industries use USA standard test sieves to separate dry or superfine particles during manufacturing or for wet washing silt and dirt from bulk aggregate reclaimed from mining or agricultural processes.
 The basic design specs of different types of sieves will always drive your initial selection of a sieve.
 These include the frame size and the mesh or screen opening size.
 Both of these depend upon your particular process equipment and the size of the particles to be screened.

 The best test sieves are constructed with a stainless steel sieve cloth that should conform to ASTM E11 or ISO 3310 specifications.
 These standards give best practices for the design and construction of test sieves that are frame-mounted, along with the details on particle size and mesh perforations dimensions for a wide range of materials.

 Some industries such as pharmaceutical manufacturing have stringent standards that may require laboratory sieves manufactured to fit a specific standard.
-The manufacturer performs a sieve analysis to document and certify the sieve meets specific specifications.
+The manufacturer performs a test sieve analysis to document and certify the sieve meets specific specifications.
 For many other industries, Market Grade sieves use a high-strength square-mesh cloth or a Mill Grade mesh that has smaller wires for the screen manufacturing.

 A stainless steel sieve frame and woven mesh are the preferred material of construction for high-quality construction.
 Stainless steel offers a high degree of corrosion resistance which is critical with industries that are introducing moisture or caustic fluids into the filtering component.
 Stainless steel sieves will also last longer and will not add contamination into the filtering process.
 Tin plated steel and brass frames are the less optimal choice.

 The size of the openings within the test sieve mesh is critical to proper functioning and filtering.
-Choose a manufacturer that offers a wide range of opening sizes from 4” mesh (100mm) to 635 mesh (20um).
+Choose a manufacturer that offers a wide range of opening standard sieve sizes from 4” mesh (100mm) to 635 mesh (20um).
 The frame which supports the woven mesh cloth is available in standard U.S. sizes including 3 inch, 8 inch and 12 inch.
 International frame sizes are standardized at 100mm, 200mm and 300mm.
 The mesh wire diameters are also considered and can range from 8 mm for 125-mm mesh to 0.020 mm for 20-µm mesh.

 The durability of your test sieve will depend greatly on the quality of the frame and how the mesh cloth is mounted and secured.
 Consider a sieve where the frame thickness is clearly stamped using a robust thickness such as 22 ga. sheet metal.
 This thickness can be 37% greater than the sieve frames found on lower quality test sieves.

-Visit us at Newark Wire Cloth Company for a wide range of high-quality, stainless steel sieves to fit applications in many industries, like pharmaceutical, food, agricultural and aerospace.
+Visit us at Newark Wire Cloth for a wide range of high-quality, stainless steel sieves to fit applications in many industries, like pharmaceutical, food, agricultural and aerospace.